jameslnewell/koa/README.md

 new Koa().use(reload(() => import('./route'))).listen();
 ```

-> Now you can go and change `./route` and next time the route is requested, the route will automatically reload without restarting the entire server.
+> Now change `./route` and the next time that the route is requested, the route will be reloaded without the entire server restarting.